Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Entanglement Entropy

 The surface is minimal when the $u(r)$ function satisfies the Euler-Lagrange equation \be \frac{d u(r)}{dr} = U \frac{b(r)}{\sqrt{a(r)^{d-1}-U^2}}\,. \ee Here $U$ is a constant that characterizes the curve $x^{d-1} = u(r)$.
-Since $\frac{dr}{du}=0$ determines the tip of the curve at $r = r_0$, we have $U = a(r_0)^{\frac{d-1}{2}}$.
+Since $\frac{dr}{d u}$ vanishes if $a^{d-1}(r)= U^2$, the $U$ constant is identified as $U \equiv a^{\frac{d-1}{2}}(r_0) $ where $r_0$ is the coordinate of the ``tip'' of the curve.
 The strip width $\L_A$ and the tip of the curve $r_0$ are tied due to the solutions of \eqref{eq: f_equation}, i.e.~we have $\L_A=\L_A(r_0)$.
-For $d=2$ the minimal surface reduces to the geodesic studied in section \ref{se:geodesics}.